0330 822 0505

 Did they discover a structural issue?
 If so, how bad is it?
 Or was it simply due to the property type falling outside your existing lender’s eligibility criteria?

-Whatever the reason, you simply face being declined again if you don’t get to the cause of why this happened.
+Whatever the reason, you will likely be declined again if you don’t address the root of why this happened.

 2. Speak to an experienced mortgage broker